data-lessons/librarycarpentry/README.md

 - [library-spreadsheets](https://github.com/jezcope/library-spreadsheets)
 - [data-intro-archives](https://github.com/data-lessons/data-intro-archives)

-If you plan to teach an **Alpha** or **Beta** status lesson at a Library Carpentry workshop, we recommend you contact the lessons maintainer (listed in the lesson README.md file) before doing so.
+If you plan to teach an **Alpha** or **Beta** status lesson at a Library Carpentry workshop, we recommend you contact the lesson's maintainer (listed in the lesson README.md file) before doing so.

 A lot of work was done on the repositories during the recent Mozilla Global sprint.
 For work outstanding, please see the [issues here](https://github.com/data-lessons/librarycarpentry/issues).
 Contributions welcome.